codeconsortium/CCDNForumForumBundle/README.md

 	php app/console assets:install --symlink web/
 ```

+5) Update your database schema.

+6) Change the layout template you wish to use for each page by changing the configs under the labelled section 'layout_templates'.

 Then your done, if you need further help/support, have suggestions or want to contribute please join the community at [www.codeconsortium.com](http://www.codeconsortium.com)